-Extrinsic motivators actually reduce a person’s creativity and problem-solving ability.
+Extrinsic motivators actually strip people of their creativity and problem-solving ability.
 They remind us that we’re obligated to perform just to get a momentary reward, not because we love what we do.
-Then, the consistency of a promised reward takes away the special effect of rewarding any above-and-beyond efforts, too.
-Your agents won’t have any incentive, and no internal motivation, to go the extra mile.
+Then, the consistency of a promised reward (like a paycheck) takes away the special effect of rewarding above-and-beyond efforts.
+Agents start to think: “my paycheck stays the same no matter how hard I work, so why put in more effort and go the extra mile?”.

+When you focus only on extrinsic motivators, your agents lose the incentive to do more for your customers.
 Our motivation is actually driven by our primal human needs.
 First and foremost, this means your agents are driven to do their jobs when they feel supported and cared for at work.
-They want to feel comfortable at work, have sufficient breaks, and feel stable and secure in their job.
+They want to feel comfortable, productive, have sufficient breaks, and feel stable and secure in their job.
 But, don’t stop there.
-Motivation needs to support three psychological and human needs: autonomy, relatedness, and competence.
+Motivation needs to support three psychological and human needs: autonomy, relatedness and competence.
 People need to feel they have choices, that they care and are cared for by others, and that they can feel a sense of growth and flourish.

 So, with those essential needs in mind, here are some ways to increase motivation in your contact center agents.

-2. Provide your agents with the right tools:
+2. Provide your agents with the right tools.

-3. Encourage downtime and eliminate red tape:
+3. Encourage downtime and eliminate red tape.

-- Get creative with your own policies and ditch the archaic scripts and expectations of a call center.
+- Get creative with your policies and ditch the archaic scripts and expectations of a call center.
 With the right tools, your agents can make the job their own, without you standing over their shoulder.

 Care for others and feel cared for: Building friendships.

-4. Be social!:
+4. Be social.

-5. Give opportunities for peer-to-peer kudos:
+5. Give opportunities for peer-to-peer kudos.

 Build your agents’ self-esteem: Feedback and rewards.

-7. Feedback matters:
+7. Feedback matters.

 - Give your agents constructive feedback.
 Listen to their call recordings and read their chat messages to find specific cases when they did well, and when they struggled.
 Then, give them actionable and relevant tips to improve.

-8. Create well-defined expectations to track performance:
+8. Create well-defined expectations to track performance.

 A Sense of growth and flourishing: Self-improvement and career guidance.

-9. Invest in your employees’ futures:
+9. Invest in your employees’ futures.

 - This is a big one.
 Acknowledge that your agent’s job may only be the kicking-off point in their career.
 You want to make it an incredible experience so they can improve, grow, and go on to bigger and better things, within your company walls or beyond them.
 When you hire an agent, ask them what their career goals are.
-Then work with them to create a growth path.
+Then, work with them to create a growth path.
 When you coach them or have 1:1s, reference these goals and come up with ways to align those goals with their day-to-day tasks.

 10. Start with yourself.

-We originally published this post on February 9, 2017, and we updated it for new insight on April 18, 2019.
+We originally published this post on February 9, 2017, and we updated it for new insight on June 28, 2022.